renebigot/XlsxReaderWriter/README.md

 Third parties are included in this repository, not linked as git submodules.

 * SSZipArchive: Compression/decompression library

+## Third parties (Modified)

-* XMLDictionary: Converts XML to NSDictionary and NSDictionary to XML
+* XMLDictionary: Converts XML to NSDictionary and NSDictionary to XML The Library is [Deprecated](https://github.com/nicklockwood/XMLDictionary), for this reason the code has been integrated and refactored to avoid Name collision

 ## Linking (Objective-C)